 While Tesla might not have chosen to call this instrument a smartphone, his foresight was spot on.
-The history and evolution of the smartphone is important to understand, because it gives us a glimpse of where we’ve come from, and of what’s coming.
+The history and evolution of the smartphone are important to understand because it gives us a glimpse of where we’ve come from, and of what’s coming.
 That goes for improvements in technology as well as consumer trends.
 So let’s take a look at just how far we’ve come.

 The World’s First Smartphone

 The device had many of the modern elements we attribute to current smartphones and mobile devices.
 Highlights included: